 Decide what you want to say to the recipient, then your selection of flowers for Valentine’s Day will convey that message for you.
 And don’t be afraid to avoid the traditional gift of red roses and a heart-shaped box of candy (although they might be the perfect gifts!).
 Be unique, be yourself, and consider other non-traditional best flowers for Valentine’s Day gift-giving.

 Carnations are popular flowers to give on gift-giving occasions; each bloom color represents a different meaning.
 Deep, dark red carnation blooms mean strong, romantic love and passion, while a light red bloom means admiration and affection.

 White carnations mean purity and good luck, and pink carnations convey gratitude.
 White or pink carnations are ideal for gifting to a daughter, mother, or sibling on Valentine’s Day but save the dark red blooms for your wife or girlfriend.

-This flower traditionally is associated with autumn but has the overall meaning of joy and optimism and would be a very good flower to give to someone you hope to have a future with.
+This flower is traditionally associated with autumn but has the overall meaning of joy and optimism and would be a very good flower to give to someone you hope to have a future with.

 A white peony symbolizes regret and offers an apology.
-So if you need to say ‘I am sorry’ to someone this Valentine’s Day, give them a white peony.
+So if you need to say ‘I am sorry to someone this Valentine’s Day, give them a white peony.

 All colors of tulips mean perfect, unconditional love.
-These fragrant flowers can be given to any family member or someone with whom you share romantic love.
+These fragrant flowers can be given to any family member or with whom you share romantic love.

 Tulips are among the first flowers to bloom in the spring and are often used to represent a fresh start or new beginning.

-The yellow zinnia blooms are most often associated with remembrance and white blooms represent goodness.
+The yellow zinnia blooms are most often associated with remembrance, and white blooms represent goodness.
 Reddish-purple blooms covey the message of everlasting love and are perfect for adding to a Valentine’s Day floral bouquet.